10 Funniest Books of Jokes for Kids

 I love the large type size and grin-worth (groan-worthy?) jokes!
 My kids call these “dad jokes” because there are a lot of puns and plays on words.
 Want an example?
 “What kind of fruit is never lonely?
 Pears.” or “What is a swimmer’s favorite game?
 Pool.“

 More Lunch Lines by Dan Signer

 My kids and I LOVE these fun little notes for lunchboxes, filled with hilarious and silly jokes.
-There is space on each tear-out page for you to personalize the note AND you can pick jokes in a ton of different themes; themes like food, animals, Hollywood, and more!
+There is space on each tear-out page for you to personalize the note, AND you can pick jokes for kids in a ton of different themes, themes like food, animals, Hollywood, and more!

 The Official DC Super Hero Joke Book by Michael Robin, Sarah Parvis, and Noah Smith

-Here’s a superhero joke book to keep kids laughing and reading.
+Here’s a superhero jokes for kids laughing and reading.
 If your kids are like mine, they’ll read them all aloud TO YOU.
 I apologize in advance. 🙂 But reading is good — and so is groaning, chortling, and giggling!
 Here’s a Flash joke to give you the gist: “Why does The Flash love watching science documentaries?
 He finds them fast-inating.”

 The World’s Best Jokes for Kids Volume 1 by Lisa Swerling & Ralph Lazar

 Each of these jokes for kids is illustrated with I really love because it gives struggling or new readers extra picture support for decoding and comprehension.
 This series (volume 2 is here) shares jokes that will make your kids laugh, groan, and share with all their friends.
 Jokes like: